Mintra99/DungeonMaster/README.md

 ## Testing
-Unit tests for various functionalities are provided in the AssignmentTest project.
+Unit tests for various functionalities are provided in the Assignment1Test project.
 You can run these tests to ensure the correctness of the code.

 ## Contributions
 * Minh Christian Tran ([@Mintra99](https://github.com/Mintra99))